nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 345
 00:19:23,984 --> 00:19:28,307
-[SPEAKER_06]: I'm assuming it's like bullet ants, which are like really
+[SPEAKER_06]: I think that, I'm assuming it's like bullet ants, which are like really

 346
 00:19:28,287 --> 00:19:33,167